evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 There are two straightforward solutions to this problem.
-The easiest option is to change your refresh rate to 120Hz in the Advanced display settings of Windows, but that kinda sucks.
-Especially when you've payed for 24Hz more that your consciousness can barely perceive 😉
+The easiest option is to change your refresh rate to 120Hz in the Advanced display settings of Windows, but what if you've payed for 24Hz more that your consciousness can barely perceive? 😉

 <table style="text-align: center;margin: auto;padding: 1.5em 1em;">
   <thead>